mrbusche/backseatfan.com/_posts/2010-02-10-lamar-odom-power-bar-commercial.md

   </p>

   <p>
-    Why do cheesy commercials have more impact on me than well thought &#8220;good&#8221; commercials?
+    Why do cheesy commercials have more impact on me than well thought "good" commercials?
 All of a sudden I feel like getting a Power Bar.
   </p>
 </div>